craftercms/docs/source/developers/developer-workflow/connecting-prod-cms-to-dev-workflow.rst

 Connecting the Production CMS to the Development Workflow
 =========================================================

-In this section we’re going to illustrate how the production CMS is “connected with” and participates in the development workflow to support Crafter Software’s Code Forward, Content Back™ process.
+In this section we’re going to illustrate how the production CMS is “connected with” and participates in the development workflow to support Crafter Software’s DevContentOps process.

 The Production CMS instance is connected to the development workflow at the repository level.
 Crafter CMS’s authoring components sit on top of Crafter’s Git-based repository.
 Git is a distributed repository -- and we leverage this fact to support the movement of code and content between production and the development process.